See how SoFi and Best Egg — two top online lenders — stack up side-by-side.

 Which comes with fewer fees?

-You won’t find any hidden fees or extra costs — including origination or prepayment fees — when it comes to SoFi.
-Late payments over 15 days late attract a fee of $15 or 4% of the amount due, whichever is less.
+You won’t find any fees or extra costs — including origination, late or prepayment fees — when it comes to SoFi.

 Best Egg charges an origination fee of 0.99% to 5.99% when you take out a loan.
 Each payment received through a method other than autopay is also subjected to a $7 fee.
 Payments over 15 days late incur a $15 fee.

-SoFi doesn’t charge an origination fee or a fee for not using autopay, giving it the edge in this category.
+SoFi doesn’t charge any fees on its loans — not even late or nonsufficient funds fees — giving it the edge in this category.

 Mary’s Venetian vacationMary is taking a nine-day tour of Venice, Florence and Rome in a couple of months with her best friend.
 Her friend is covering his portion of the trip, along with their international flights.
 Mary just needs to pay the cost of the tour package for herself, which ends up being $4,500.
 Outside the cost of the tour, she also wants a fair amount of spending money.
 Mary decides to apply for a personal loan of $5,000.